-Scholarships will be granted based on academic performance and research progress, in order to allow students to dedicate all of their time to their studies and to research.
+A limited number of scolarships are available, which will allow students to dedicate all of their time to their studies and to research.
+These will be awarded according to academic permormance and research progress.
 In addition, competitive funds are available for travel to conferences and short term visits at leading universities abroad.

 For more information